LeviScott29/100-Days-of-code/README.md

 Password Randomizer: Has the user input how many letter, numbers, and special characters they want in their password and generates a random password for them.

+Pomodoro: this program has a GUI for a timer to implement the pomodoro study technique.

 Prime Number Check: Has the user input a number and prints whether the number is a prime number or not.

 Rock Paper Scissors: the user can play rock paper scissors against a computer.